 What’s Going On: Changes in sleep patterns happen throughout life and sleep often becomes less restful as you age.
 But finding yourself wide awake in the middle of the night is one of many common signs of menopause, sometimes accompanied by night sweats.

-Muscle Fatigue: That Aches That Stay
+Muscle Fatigue: The Aches That Stay

 Finding the burn you get from spin class or Pilates session lingering a bit longer than it used to?

 What’s Going On: While overexertion can cause muscle strain or fatigue, menopause may be the reason you’re not recovering as quickly.
 And it's down to hormones.
-Estrogen, progesterone, thyroid and adrenal hormones are all involved in regulating cellular energy in the body which when compromised can lead to fatigue.
+Estrogen, progesterone, thyroid, and adrenal hormones are all involved in regulating cellular energy in the body, which, when compromised, can lead to fatigue.

 Weight Gain: The Shape Shifters